finos/FDC3/docs/api/supported-platforms.md

 The FDC3 Standard does not currently define wire formats for an app to communicate with a Desktop Agent, nor does it define language specific API bindings, other than JavaScript and TypeScript.
 Hence, for a native application to be FDC3-enabled, it needs to either:

-- Make use of a shared library (such as a .NET DLL or JAR file) that provides it with an implementation of the FDC3 API (which ties it to a specific desktop agent implementation).
+- Make use of a shared library (such as a .NET DLL or JAR file) that provides it with an implementation of the FDC3 API (which ties it to a specific Desktop Agent implementation).
 - Model itself as a Desktop Agent (rather than just an app working with one) and use the Agent Bridging protocol to connect to a Desktop Agent Bridge and work through it to interoperate with apps managed by other Desktop Agents.

 ## Hybrid